compas-dev/compas-actions.ghpython_components/README.md

 > A github action to make Grasshopper development 165% <sup><small>[1]</small></sup> version-control friendlier and 83% more pleasant.

-Imagine if you could write your grasshopper components in Python code in an actual text file with a powerful editor?
+Imagine if you could write your grasshopper components in Python code (both IronPython for RhinoV7 and less, or CPython for RhinoV8) in an actual text file with a powerful editor?
 Git wouldn't hate you and life would be so much beautiful. 🐵

 Well, here's an action for you then! 🦸‍♀️